Iran war pushes Asia to think twice before doubling down on LNG

 Importers in India and Bangladesh are already rethinking whether to keep the fuel as a centre piece in future strategies.

-Countries like Vietnam and the Philippines that were expected to become large growth markets, are looking alternatives.
+Countries like Vietnam and the Philippines, which were expected to become large growth markets, are looking for alternatives.

 A planned gas power project in Vietnam is looking to switch to wind and solar plus batteries.